Social Work & the Criminal Legal System

 Caroline Long, University of Maryland

-ASSOCIATE PROFESSOR, UNIVERSITY OF MARYLAND SCHOOL OF SOCIAL WORK
+Associate Professor, UNIVERSITY OF MARYLAND SCHOOL OF SOCIAL WORK

 Email: cburry@ssw.umaryland.edu

-I have a child welfare background and an ongoing interest in parental incarceration, particularly maternal incarcerated, and the children of incarcerated parents.
+About: I have a child welfare background and an ongoing interest in parental incarceration, particularly maternal incarcerated, and the children of incarcerated parents.
 Additionally, I have a focus on smart decarceration and alternative sentencing.

-Kelli J. Marks, Madonna University
+Kelli J. Marks, Oakland Community College, Madonna University

 Email: carl.maaza@lehman.cuny.edu